curat-harvard-museum/curat-museum/README.md

 # Curāt Museum

-An application that allows users to plan their trip to the Harvard Art Museum.
-Users can view details about artworks, current exhibitions and create an account to store liked, visited, and curate their next visit.
+An application that allows users to curate their trip to the Harvard Art Museum.
+Visitors can view details about artworks and current exhibitions.
+They can also create a user account to mark artworks as "liked" and "visited".

 Technologies used: